DanielRobinsonSoftware/nodeservicebus/README.md

 The point of NodeServiceBus is to send messages around the system and have one or many handlers respond (PubSub).
 Handlers can also send messages which allows everything to be event driven and non-blocking.
 There is no single 'source of truth' and every component knows only what it has to do (Single Responsibility).

-### Install
+### Prerequisites
-+ Install Redis.
+Install Redis.
 Support for RedisToGo has been implemented but not yet tested.
-+ npm install nodeservicebus --save
-+ start coding!

 ## Examples